The Indian Association for Social Psychiatry

 Over the years, Indian Association for Social Psychiatry (IASP) has instituted various awards to encourage mental health professionals to excel in the field of social psychiatry.
 The awards are presented at the annual conference held every year.
 Only members of IASP are eligible to apply for any of the award categories.
 The announcement of results of all the Awards are made at the annual general body meeting.
 In all matters pertaining to the Awards, the decision of the Council shall be final and binding on all concerned.
 As per constitution rules, hard copies of award papers need to be submitted to the chairperson of the Awards Committee of the IASP.

-Also submit a soft-copy of the paper to the email: [email protected]
+Please submit a soft-copy of the paper to the email: [email protected]

 The following are the awards of the Association: